 Your circle of support includes:

-- Kim Yee and Steven Abramson, Co-chairs of our Recruitment Committee, are available to you as a continuing resource during your articles.
+- Joel Morris and Mandeep Gill, Co-chairs of our Recruitment Committee, are available to you as a continuing resource during your articles.

 - Emilie LeDuc, our Research Lawyer and Professional Development Coordinator, provides general guidance and support, and is also available to discuss research strategies and substantive legal issues.